Alcoholic hepatitis is inflammation of the liver caused by drinking alcohol.

 The most common sign of alcoholic hepatitis is yellowing of the skin and whites of the eyes (jaundice).

 - Nausea and vomiting

 - Abdominal tenderness

 - Fatigue and weakness

-Just about everyone who has alcoholic hepatitis is malnourished.
-Drinking large amounts of alcohol suppresses the appetite, and heavy drinkers get most of their calories in the form of alcohol.
+Malnutrition is common in people with alcoholic hepatitis.
+Drinking large amounts of alcohol suppresses the appetite, and heavy drinkers get most of their calories from alcohol.

-Signs and symptoms of severe alcoholic hepatitis include:
+Additional signs and symptoms that occur with severe alcoholic hepatitis include:

 - Fluid accumulation in your abdomen (ascites)

 - Confusion and behavior changes due to a buildup of toxins normally broken down and eliminated by the liver